MuraKon2906/Monica/README.md

 # Important Notes 📝

 If you are creating the `sentiment_model` from scratch, it's better to delete the existing `sentiment_model` folder.
 The `sentiment_model` folder is the most crucial folder required to run the project.
 If the application fails, re-run `sentiment.py`.
+Its recommended to rerun `sentiment.py` and delete the older `sentiment_model` folder that comes during cloning of the repo

  Contact 📧